Your Maquiladora Project Spans Two Countries' Teams, and Asana Treats It as One Tidy List

 Exactly what you get

 You get project management that understands a cross-border build.
 Customs clearance and logistics are real milestones, so a hold shows its cascade the moment it happens.
 Two countries' teams and calendars plan together, the tool runs bilingual, and floor coordination from WhatsApp lands in the plan instead of beside it.
-Pair it with custom HR (Human Resources) software for plant staffing, internal tools for floor operations, and business intelligence dashboards for milestone slippage by cause.
+Pair it with custom HR (Human Resources) software for plant staffing, internal tools for floor operations, and business intelligence (BI) dashboards for milestone slippage by cause.

 How to choose a developer in El Paso